THE LOCAL ENERGY MARKET

 - Subscribers - Exeter University, Imperial College London

-Research and monitor the success and potential for the platform
+Research and monitor the success and potential of the platform

 We discovered that the existing application was not fit for purpose and the bid creation process was not unusable.
 All of our participants failed to create bids on the POC application and the dashboard's data was not understood.
 The usability testing report I created helped form the basis for a complete rethink and rebuild.